Technology

 ajmls-frequently-asked-questions

-Our classrooms as well as our courtroom facilities include the ability to record lectures and other presentations.
+Our classrooms, as well as our courtroom facilities, include the ability to record lectures and other presentations.
 These recordings provide valuable feedback for students participating in exercises, lectures, and workshops.
-Our A/V Control facility can record, redirect, and broadcast presentations of different types to multiple classrooms simultaneously.
+Our A/V control facility can record, redirect, and broadcast presentations of different types to multiple classrooms simultaneously.

-Our Internet access and our lab computers give students and library patrons the ability to access an increasingly wide variety of legal resources, as well as the opportunity to use computer-based in-house learning tools.
+Our internet access provides students and library patrons the ability to access an increasingly wide variety of legal resources, as well as the opportunity to use computer-based learning tools.
+Atlanta’s John Marshall Law School’s on-site Westlaw, Bloomberg and LexisNexis representatives to teach our students how to effectively utilize and improve their research techniques.

 Click here to request the assistance of the Information Technology Department.